Introduction

 Interpret Test Results

 CScan tool estimates potential concurrent calls that could traverse your network.
-This is a conservative estimate based on the bandwidth that is required for audio calls, allowing for a buffer of extra internet traffic.
+This is a conservative estimate based on the bandwidth that is required for audio calls.
 Since the CScan test is taken at a single point in time, this is an estimate and not a guarantee of performance during peak traffic times.

-Call concurrency is calculated assuming 50% overhead of other traffic on the customer network and by assuming all audio calls require two legs of approximately 100kbps & 50 packets/sec for each leg.
+Call concurrency calculation is a conservative estimate.
+Aassuming all audio calls require two legs of approximately 100kbps & 50 packets/sec for each leg.

 If CScan indicates that ports are blocked, check your firewall configuration and the port requirements document.
 If ports are blocked, you may have issues registering devices or making calls.
 It's not possible to test all ports listed in the Port Requirements document, so if all ports on CScan are listed as open, there may still be other ports not tested that are causing issues.